narwhalsilent/tp/docs/DeveloperGuide.md

 The `LinkLoanCommand` class is instantiated in the `LinkLoanCommandParser` class, while the `LinkLoanCommandParser` is instantiated in the `AddressBookParser` class.
-Both classes are instantiated when the user enters a `linkloan` command, which needs to be of the format `linkloan INDEX v/ VALUE s/ START_DATE r/ RETURN_DATE` where INDEX (a positive whole number) is the index of the person, VALUE (a positive decimal number) is the value of the loan, and START_DATE and RETURN_DATE (both dates in the format yyyy-mm-dd) are the start and return dates of the loan respectively.
+Both classes are instantiated when the user enters a `linkloan` command, which needs to be of the format `linkloan INDEX v/VALUE s/START_DATE r/RETURN_DATE` where INDEX (a positive whole number) is the index of the person, VALUE (a positive decimal number) is the value of the loan, and START_DATE and RETURN_DATE (both dates in the format yyyy-mm-dd) are the start and return dates of the loan respectively.